-I would like to take this opportunity to thank Robbert J. Lynch, Manager of the Welfare to Work Section and Information Officers Aidan McCarthy, Kenneth Doyle, Louise Reilly, Alan Mullen, Robert Kelly, and Ray Brennan for editing this edition and other INOU staff members who assisted in compiling, editing and checking the accuracy of the information contained in this publication.
+I would like to take this opportunity to thank Robbert J. Lynch, Manager of the Welfare to Work Section, Information Officers Kenneth Doyle, Robert Kelly, Beata Pawluk and administrative assistant Ray Brennan and jobs researcher Colm Moore who assisted in compiling, editing and checking the accuracy of the information contained in this publication.
 Thanks also go to the staff of the Department of Social Protection, Department of Education and Skills, and the Revenue Commissioners who took time and trouble to comment on the detail of the contents of the book.